byu-cs324/byu-cs324/01d-hw-strings-io-env/README.md

      if the values are equal.

-     The C compiler will warn that you are comparing two pointer values and that the more deliberate way to do this is to point compare the addresses of the _first byte/character_ in each array/string referred to.
+     The C compiler will warn that you are comparing two pointer values and that the more deliberate way to do this is to compare the addresses of the _first byte/character_ in each array/string referred to.
 This is true!
 And if that warning is heeded (and the code is changed), then it will be clearer to you and anyone else looking at the code it is not